MatteoPerota/Django-Wedding-Website/README.md

 </div>

 ## **That's all folks!**
-Thanks for checking out this project!
+Thanks for checking this out!
 If you have any questions or feedback, feel free to reach out. 😊